IL31RA gene

 This section has been translated automatically.

 The protein encoded by this gene belongs to the type I cytokine receptor family.
 The IL31RA receptor with homology to gp130 is expressed on monocytes (Ghilardi N et al. 2002).
-It is involved in IL-31 signaling via activation of STAT-3 and STAT-5.
+It is involved in IL-31 signaling via the activation of STAT-3 and STAT-5.

 The receptor functions either as a monomer or as part of a receptor complex with the oncostatin M receptor (OSMR).
-Furthermore, this receptor plays a role in skin immunity (Dillon SR et al 2004).
-Mediates IL31-induced itch, probably in dependence on the cation channels TRPA1 (acronym for "transient receptor potential cation channel, subfamily A, member 1") and TRPV1 (transient receptor potential cation channel of subfamily V/V = vanilloid).
+Furthermore, this receptor plays a role in skin immunity (Dillon SR et al. 2004).
+Mediates IL31-induced itching, probably in dependence on the cation channels TRPA1 (acronym for "transient receptor potential cation channel, subfamily A, member 1") and TRPV1 (transient receptor potential cation channel of subfamily V/V = vanilloid).

 Clinical picture